 Video Standard: Sets the output video format i.e. NTSC, PAL or SECAM, of the DVD player.
 If you have a multi standard TV, we recommend the AUTO setting for optimal picture quality.

 Video Output: Sets the video output type to S-Video, Component or SCART.
-Scart will be used for most TV's with only analog inputs.
+Scart will be used for most TV's.
 Component will be used for most LCD, Plasma and projectors.
-Note that this setting is available only when Interlaced is selected for the Scan Type (see below).